DATE :

 Immediately after major economic downturns

 For vintage instruments, market interest in specific brands and eras also ebbs and flows.
-Currently, 1950s-1960s Fender and Gibson instruments remain strong, while 1970s-1980s Japanese guitars have seen increasing interest.
+Currently, pre-CBS Fender and Gibson instruments remain strong, while Japanese guitars from certain eras have seen increasing interest.

 Choose the Right Selling Method